RefugeRestrooms/refugerestrooms-ios/CONTRIBUTING.md

 Check out the [list of open issues](https://github.com/RefugeRestrooms/refuge-ios/issues) for ideas of what to work on.
 The most pressing issues can be found in the [most current milestone](https://github.com/RefugeRestrooms/refuge-ios/milestones) that does not end in `x`. i.e. If there is a milestone named `Launch v1.1.1` and a milestone named `Launch v1.1.x`, the issues in `Launch v1.1.1` are more pressing.

-If you have an issue that is not listed, first [make a new issue](https://github.com/RefugeRestrooms/refuge-ios/issues/new) so your effort can be tracked.
+If you are working on something that is not listed, first [make a new Issue](https://github.com/RefugeRestrooms/refuge-ios/issues/new) so your effort can be tracked.

 #### Branch naming conventions

-Make a new branch for each individual isse you are addressing.
-You should either named the branch after the issue number (e.g. `issue111`) or descriptively.
+Make a new branch for each individual issue you are addressing.
+You should either name the branch after the issue number (e.g. `issue111`) or descriptively.
 If opting to name your branch descriptively, prefix it with the type of issue it is addressing, from the following list:

 * `bugfix` - This branch is addressing a bug
 * `design` - This branch is introducing new design work (if fixing previous design work, use `bugfix`)